laraning/larapush/README.md

 # Larapush

-A way to deploy your codebase into your remote server in a single Artisan command: php artisan push.
+A way to push your codebase into your remote server in a single Artisan command: php artisan push.

 ## Installation